PM Modi cracks down on 'lal batti' culture, govt bans use of red beacon by VIPs from May 1

-In a major move towards ending the VIP culture in India, the Union Cabinet today banned the use of red beacon on vehicles attached to dignitaries, including the President, Prime Minister, and central and state ministers.
+In a major move towards ending VIP culture in India, the Union Cabinet today banned the use of red beacon on vehicles attached to dignitaries, including the Prime Minister, central and state ministers and other VVIPs.

 The decision taken by the Cabinet will be implemented from May 1.

-Last week, it was reported that the Prime Minister’s Office (PMO) has called a meeting whether the VIP red beacon should be discarded or restricted to certain dignitaries.
+Last week, it was reported that the Prime Minister’s Office (PMO) has called a meeting to discuss whether the red beacon should be discarded or restricted to certain dignitaries.

-The road transport ministry had presented three options to PMO after holding consultations with senior Cabinet ministers and one of them is to end the us of red beacons.
+The Road Transport ministry had presented three options to the PMO after holding consultations with senior Cabinet ministers and one of them was to end the use of red beacons.

-The proposal, however, had been pending for more than one-and-a-half years.
+The proposal, however, had been pending for over one-and-a-half years.
 During this period, states were asked to submit the details of persons entitles to have red beacon on their vehicles.

-The newly formed governments in Punjab and Uttar Pradesh, led by Captain Amarinder Singh and Yogi Adityanath respectively, have already taken steps to either end or restrict the VIP culture.
+The newly formed governments in Punjab and Uttar Pradesh, led by Captain Amarinder Singh and Yogi Adityanath, respectively, have already taken steps to either end or restrict VIP culture.